quelmitch/link-prediction-learning/README.md

     *   **Focus:** Integrating node-level features with scaled Logistic Regression; optimizing via basic hyperparameter tuning.

 *(... more notebooks will be added here ...)*

+## Personal Observations
+1. I realized after the hyperparameters tuning done in the notebook `03` could have been done better in a later notebook.
+However, even if the work done is rough and the performance gains are not large, the learning process is indeed valuable and led to a better understanding of Cross-Validation and Random Forests.
+2. While being in notebook `04`, i noticed the existence of the `feature_importances_` attribute for Random Forests that would have been really useful in notebook `03`.
+In fact, after testing it i discovered that the features [aa, ra, pa] would have scored higher than [jc, ra, pa] that i used, because aa had more importance than jc.